munkhdorj-m/11th-grade-Python-String-1/README.md

 **Problem:**

-Count the number of vowels in a given string.
+Input a string and print the number of characters in it.

 **Example:**

-	Input: "Hello World"
-	Output: 3

-	Input: "Python Programming"
-	Output: 4

-	Input: "BCDFG"
+	Input:  Hello world
-	Output: 0
+	Output: 11

 ---